How do I enable Docker Layer Caching in CircleCI, and how is it billed/charged?

 10 min read

-Quick Answer: Docker Layer Caching in CircleCI is an optional job-level setting that persists Docker build layers between job runs so your builds reuse unchanged layers instead of rebuilding from scratch.
-It’s billed per job run at a flat rate of 200 credits per job (about $0.12 per job) on top of your normal compute usage.
+Quick Answer: Docker Layer Caching in CircleCI reuses previously built Docker image layers between job runs so your docker build steps run much faster.
+It is billed per job run that uses DLC: 200 credits per job run (about $0.12 per job), in addition to your normal compute credits.

 The Quick Overview

-• Core Problem Solved: Slow, repetitive Docker builds that rebuild unchanged layers on every commit, wasting minutes of compute and delaying feedback.
+• Core Problem Solved: Slow, repetitive Docker builds that drag pipeline time and block fast, safe deploys.

 How It Works